ARM-software/abi-aa/aapcs64/aapcs64.rst

 * The subroutine behaves as follows:

-  * If ``PTR`` does not point to a valid buffer with the required size, the behavior of calling this routine is undefined.
+  * If ``PTR`` is not 16-byte aligned, the program aborts in some platform- specific manner.

-  * The ZA state on normal return is the same as the ZA state on entry to the call to `__arm_sme_save`_ that was used to initialize the buffer pointed to by ``PTR``.
+  * Otherwise if ``PTR`` does not point to a valid buffer with the required size, the behavior of calling this subroutine is undefined.

   * For the address ``PTR->VALID`` at an unspecified offset in the buffer, if the value stored at address ``PTR->VALID`` is 0, then the subroutine